alingorgan/STYLIGHT-Test/README.md

 - Greater control on how long to cache data, therefore minimizing the number of API calls</p>
 - Check for expired data and refetch
 - Ability to display old data, as new data is still being refetched, therefore preventing blank screens.

+#Note

+The network helper library has been build specifically for the iOS simulator.
+Therefore, you won't be able to build and run this on real iOS devices.